pingan8787/awesome-ai-tools/README.md

 66. [Craiyon](https://www.craiyon.com/) 👉 Craiyon is an AI model that can draw images from any text prompt!

-67. [Creator: AI Generated Art](https://apps.apple.com/us/app/creator-ai-generated-art/id6444194055) 👉 ‎Explore the world of AI-generated art - with no ads ever.
-Type a prompt, pick a style, and generate images.
-Each style adds expert keywords to help you explore incredible AI-generated paintings, photographs, and drawings.
-The best part?
-You get dozens of results for free.
-Here's how it works: 1.
-D…
+67. [Creator: AI Generated Art](https://apps.apple.com/us/app/creator-ai-generated-art/id6444194055) 👉 the world of AI-generated art - with no ads ever.

 68. [DALL-E 2](https://openai.com/dall-e-2/) 👉 Create realistic images and art from a description in natural language